Professional Roles and Activities

 Cooperation with Other Agencies/Organizations

 American Speech-Language-Hearing Association (ASHA).
 The Council on Academic Accreditation of ASHA is the only body that can officially certify that a training program is meeting requirements for adequate preparation of speech-language pathologists, a process known as accreditation.
-The SIUC CDS program has been accredited by ASHA for many years and is currently accredited.
+The SIU CDS program has been accredited by ASHA for many years and is currently accredited.
 Many of our students apply to become members of ASHA after graduation, and the CDS program director certifies to ASHA that each applicant for ASHA membership has completed an educational program at an accredited training program.

 llinois Department of Professional Regulation (IDPR).
 This agency is responsible for certifying that a speech-language pathologist has the credentials necessary to provide clinical speech-language services in Illinois.
 Once the IDPR has done this they issue the speech-language pathologist a license to practice.
 We make certain that when a student graduates from our program we have done all that a training program can do to prepare the student for obtaining a license from IDPR.

 National Student Speech Language Hearing Association (NSSLHA).
 This national organization is a pre-professional membership association for students interested in the study of communication sciences and disorders.
 National membership is available to undergraduate and graduate students enrolled full- or part-time in a communication sciences program or related major.
-SIUC has a very active local chapter of NSSLHA; in 2011 our local chapter was awarded Gold Chapter Recognition, the highest award a chapter can receive.
+SIU has a very active local chapter of NSSLHA; in 2011 our local chapter was awarded Gold Chapter Recognition, the highest award a chapter can receive.

 Student Achievement Data

 Praxis Exam of Educational Testing Service: The American Speech-Language-Hearing Association (ASHA) requires individuals seeking national certification as speech-language pathologists (CCC-SLP) to pass the Praxis Exam.
-Passage of the Praxis is not an SIUC CDS program requirement because national certification is voluntary.
+Passage of the Praxis is not an SIU CDS program requirement because national certification is voluntary.

 Praxis Exam Pass Rates